Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/linkLayer/errorCorrection.md

 It can be proven that $n$ bit checksums will miss $\frac{1}{2^n}$ errors, which is pretty good!
 However, we still want to do better, but the final method is evil.

-## Cyclic Redundency Checks (CRCs) : The Most Despised Algorithm by Students
+## Cyclic Redundancy Checks (CRCs) : The Most Despised Algorithm by Students

 This next method is so dastardly, that I am first going to describe the algorithm before giving the mathematics that explains why we are doing what we are doing.
 This algorithm is built around the `XOR` operation.
 Remember that `1 XOR 1` is $0$.